A Million Little Pieces: Summary

-Style

-A notable feature of Pieces is its lack of quotation marks to indicate direct quotes or dialogue.
-Instead, a new line is started each time someone speaks.
-The fact that the author uses this same style to indicate his internal thoughts, often interspersed between direct dialogue from himself and others, gives the book a unique and sometimes confusing writing style, purportedly reflecting the nature of his experience in the treatment center.
-Frey makes frequent use of this stream-of-consciousness writing technique, which is intended to allow the reader to better understand his version of the events.
-Frey's unique writing style also involves capitalizing nouns throughout the book for unclear reasons.
-Frey also uses heavy repetition of words throughout the text.

 Reception

 The book was released on April 15, 2003, by Doubleday Books, a division of Random House, and received mixed feedback.
 While some critics, such as Pat Conroy, praised the book, calling it "the War and Peace of addiction", others were not as impressed by the gruesome nature of the book and Frey's overall attitude that sets the tone for the book.
 For example, critic Julian Keeling, a recovering addict, stated that "Frey's stylistic tactics are irritating...none of this makes the reader feel well-disposed towards him".
 Also, author Heather King said that "A Million Little Pieces rings false".

-Poet and author John Dolan roundly criticized the book, saying:
+Poet and author John Dolan of The eXile roundly criticized the book, saying:

 He was also scathing about the writing style, which he described as a "childish impersonation of the laconic Hemingway style", and sarcastically referred to it as an enquoted "novel" several times.

 In September 2005, the book was picked as an Oprah's Book Club selection, and shortly thereafter became the number-one paperback non-fiction book on Amazon.com, and it topped The New York Times Best Seller list for fifteen straight weeks.
 By January 28, 2006, it had fallen to number four on the Amazon.com list with Winfrey's following selection, Night by Elie Wiesel, taking over the top position.

 The book garnered international attention in January 2006 after it was reported that it contained fabrications and was not, as originally represented by the author and publisher, a completely factual memoir.